 In this paper, we proposed a method of cooperative cache sharing among CCN routers in multiple ISPs.
-The main idea of the proposed method is that we relax the limitation of the current CCN architecture: only caches on the route to the original content holder are utilized for content access.
-Through extensive evaluation assuming actual commercial ISPs adopt the proposed method, we confirmed the additional transit traffic reduction by up to 28% compared with normal CCN.
+The main idea of the proposed method is relaxing the limitation of the current CCN architecture that only caches on the route to the original content holder are utilized for content access.
+Through the evaluation assuming two actual commercial ISPs adopt the proposed method, we confirmed the additional reduction by up to 28% compared with that of normal CCN.

-The proposed method in this paper can deployed without any change by a type of Information-centric Networking approaches that has in-network caching mechanism on the routes, such as DONA [13] and NetInf [14].
+The proposed method in this paper can be deployed by a type of Information-centric Networking approaches that has in-network caching mechanism on the routes, such as DONA [4] and NetInf [5], with a minor change.
+That is applying the advertising mechanism in the proposed method to the name resolution service in [4, 5].
 Another type that caches only at the cache server on ISP can introduce the part of the proposed method, which is the component for inter-ISP cache sharing.